tomcourt/enguino/README.md

 On the tablet, attach to the Stratux wifi network, use the browser to navigate to 192.168.0.111, save the link to the home page.
 Go to the home screen and press the Enguino icon, the web page will open up in full screen.

 The firmware is installed on the Arduino using the Arduino IDE.
 First install the [Arduino IDE].
 Add the Ethernet 2 libary **TBD** add detailed instructions.
 Then download the [Enguino source code].
-Configuration is done before installing the firmware although you can install it many times.
 For now just install the default configuration.
-Configuration involves editing the config.h file.
+Configuration involves editing the config.h file and then reinstalling the firmware.
 After editing the configuration, connect the Arduino to your PC via a USB cable.
 This will also power up the Arduino and a green light will appear next to the USB connector.
 Start up the Arduino software on your PC.
 Go `File`, `Open` and select the file `enigno.ino`.
 Then go `Sketch` and `Upload`.
 The other green LED next to the power LED will flash until the file is uploaded.
 Done Uploading will appear near the bottom of the window.

 ## Configuration